-I also operate and use vintage Collins equipment including the KWM-2, 75S-3, 30L-1, and an HF-380 (a two year project!).
+I also operate and use vintage Collins equipment including the KWM-2, 75S-3, 30L-1, and an HF-380 (a two-year restoration project!).

 My callsign reflects the 33 years I spent on active and reserve duty in the U.S. Navy.
-I enlisted in 1969, and retired aboard the U.S.S.
+I enlisted in 1969 and retired aboard the U.S.S.
 Constitution as a Commander in 2002.
 While enlisted, my rate was Data Processing Technician (DP).
 I was an DP1 (E-6) when I received a direct commission as a Naval Intelligence officer in 1978.
-While in the U.S. Navy I worked with the finest group of dedicated, hard working, brave, selfless, and patriotic people one could ever wish for as friends!
+While in the U.S. Navy I worked with the finest group of dedicated, hardworking, brave, selfless, and patriotic people one could ever wish for as friends!

 U.S. calls held:

 WN1DAE – 1964 Novice; WN1TPE – 1974 Novice; WA1TPE – 1974 Technician; WA1TPE – 1988 General, Advanced; NW1J – 1989 Extra; W1USN – 1996 Extra Vanity Call